How MESH Connects with the Bioscience Community

 Ecosystem Building

-We participate in the local and global innovation ecosystems through our relationships with BioscienceLA, Biocom, SoCalBio, California Life Sciences, Heal.LA, LAVA, Nucleate, and other organizations.
-We sit on the boards of CLS and LAVA, serve as members of the Biocom LA Startup Resources Committee and Larta’s Heal.LA Steering Committee.
+We actively participate in both local and global innovation ecosystems through our relationships with BioscienceLA, Biocom, SoCalBio, California Life Sciences, Heal.LALAVANucleate, and other organizations.
+We sit on the boards of CLS and LAVA, serve as members of the Biocom LA Startup Resources Committee and Larta’s Heal.LA Steering Committee, helping to shape the future of bioscience innovation.

 Connections to Space